dmarzzz/Whitepaper/README.md

 ### Abstract

-Gridlock Network is a distributed keystore using a variety of network devices for increased security.
-Private keys are split into shares using the full-threshold ECDSA signature scheme, a t of n signature scheme, with a minimum recommendation of 3 of 5 shares for a rebuild threshold.
-Key shares are distributed to network devices for storage and transaction signing.
-The primary device in the Gridlock Network is Enigma's Secret Network, which makes Gridlock a network of networks.
-Nodes on the Secret Network use Intel's trusted execution environments, called enclaves, to ensure secrecy of stored information.
-This insurance protects against collusion of participating nodes and increases availability due to share distribution across the entire Secret Network.
-Gridlock enhances this security and protects against side-channel attacks by distributing shares to non-Enigma devices to protect against the risk of broken enclaves.
-Additional devices include personal devices, trusted acquaintance devices, personal cloud devices, and trusted key store services like Gridlock Watchlight.
+Gridlock Network is a distributed keystore using a grid of interconnected storage participants to securely lock cryptocurrency assets and sensitive information without the use of a centralised authority.
+It provides all the security and usability of an exchange with the control and privacy of personal storage.

+The network uses two primary mechanisms for increased security.
+We utilise Enigma’s Secret Network, which implements Intel Trusted Execution Environments (TEEs) to ensure secrecy of stored information.
+This protects against collusion of participating nodes and allows Gridlock to safely replicate key shares across many devices, significantly improving the durability and reliability of Gridlock’s Network.
+We split private keys into shares using full-threshold ECDSA signature scheme (TSS), a t-of-n signature scheme, with a minimum recommended rebuild threshold of 3 out of 5 shares.
+Key shares are distributed to a variety of storage devices, each adding protection from different attack vectors and failure points, increasing the overall strength of the distributed keystore.
+The combination of these two technologies allows us to capitalise on the strengths of TEEs while mitigating risks associated with side-channel attacks that compromise those strengths.
+Gridlock Network facilitates professional key management, allowing users to store private information for any cryptocurrency and interact with any blockchain network.

 ## Overview